Frank W. Ockenfels III: Book/gallery

-From December 5th 2019 - January 11th 2020 Ockenfels' work was displayed at the Fahey/Klein Gallery.
-The exhibition was a celebration of Frank Ockenfels 3’s long career and an analysis into his personal collaged journals, featured in his first publication Frank Ockenfels 3, Volume 3.
+From December 5, 2019 - January 11, 2020 Ockenfels' work was displayed at the Fahey/Klein Gallery.
+The exhibition was a celebration of Frank Ockenfels 3's long career and an analysis into his personal collaged journals, featured in his first publication Frank Ockenfels 3, Volume 3.

 Frank Ockenfels Volume 3 puts together his creative work into a collection of images that provide a window into his visual thinking, the internal world of imagery and emotions in his mind.
 Subjected to ink, collage, or paint, the images are no longer just photographs of an individual, but become a more personal statement of who the artist is, of his psyche and as such, creative artistry in its purest form.
 He creates waking dreams, images that represent the darkest, least-illuminated aspects of his unconscious projected on the person he has photographed.
 He has the courage to go way beyond the expected and the obvious to the breaking of boundaries of traditional photography.

-The hardcover book is available now.